stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

               "node_modules/ngx-extended-pdf-viewer/assets/pdf.worker.js"
             ]

-3. Copy the images from the assets folder of the library to the assets folder of your project.
-    Modify the "angular.json" (or ".angular-cli.json") file like so:

-           "assets": [
-              "src/favicon.ico",
-              "src/assets",
-              {
-                "glob": "**/*",
-                "input": "./node_modules/ngx-extended-pdf-viewer/assets/images",
-                "output": "./assets/images"
-              }
-            ],
-            ...

-    The first two entries of the "assets" key should already be there.
-You only have to add the Json object beginning with "glob".

-4)  Add "NgxExtendedPdfViewerModule" to the import section of your module file.
+3)  Add "NgxExtendedPdfViewerModule" to the import section of your module file.
 If you IDE doesn't find the import automatically, here it is:

             import { NgxExtendedPdfViewerModule } from 'ngx-extended-pdf-viewer';

-5)  Now you can display the PDF file using "<ngx-extended-pdf-viewer src="'assets/example.pdf'"></ngx-extended-pdf-viewer>".
+4)  Now you can display the PDF file using "&lt;ngx-extended-pdf-viewer src="'assets/example.pdf'"&gt;&lt;/ngx-extended-pdf-viewer&gt;".

 ## Configuration